annakovesdi/eco-era-store/README.md

 x-how to use category description in template x-customise error messages x-bug stripe - form did not submit with anchor tag, only with button.
--bug update shopping bag - when clicking on the first does not update amount.second yes -checkout form: error message does not disappear after error is fixed x-add countryselect dropdown
+    -bug update shopping bag - when clicking on the first does not update amount.second yes x-checkout form: error message does not disappear after error is fixed x-add countryselect dropdown
--email address in shipping info js and webhooks -finish default name and email address in profile -toast succesfully added product click on picture takes you to product -products too small on lg
+-email address in shipping info js and webhooks -finish default name and email address in profile x-toast succesfully added product click on picture takes you to product x-products too small on lg
+-quantity on oder history form-how?

--SOLD OUT tioggler button for product management -giftcard form
+-SOLD OUT tioggler button for product management x-giftcard
 -discount combi items
 -more images
 -images obligatory
 xreadme write it!
 xinstagram integration on home page
 -password change
--footer
+xfooter

+real emails through django

 tutors: js submit prev link not working
 500 error stripe heroku